Invoiced/api/source/index.md

 ### Obtaining an API Key

-An API key can be obtained by signing in to [invoiced.com](https://invoiced.com), and then going to **Settings** > **API Keys**.
+An API key can be obtained by signing in to [invoiced.com](https://invoiced.com), and then going to **Settings** > **Developers** > **API Keys**.
 Each business on Invoiced has its own set of API keys.
 We recommend creating a separate API key for each application that will be making calls on your behalf.

 ### Usage